Skip to additional navigation Skip to content

 No breach established – Following an initial site visit it may be found that there is no breach of planning control because, for example, the activity or operations do not amount to development, the unauthorised use has ceased or the development already has planning permission or is permitted development.

 There is a breach of planning control but not considered expedient to pursue – Just because a breach may exist does not automatically mean that formal action will be taken.
-Enforcement powers are discretionary and minor technical breaches or circumstances where the development is considered acceptable (planning permission might be granted) may not be considered expedient to pursue as it may be considered to be ‘de minimis’ or not in the public interest to warrant pursuing.
+Enforcement powers are discretionary and minor technical breaches or circumstances where the development is considered acceptable (planning permission would likely be granted) may not be considered expedient to pursue.

 • 10 years for a material change of use of land and buildings or a breach of a condition imposed on a planning permission.